 How does Skytrak perform Indoors?

 Skytrak performs extremely well indoors and in small spaces.
-As Skytrak works by camera based photometric technology, it takes high speed pictures of the ball’s impact and just afterwards.
+As Skytrak works by camera-based photometric technology, it takes high-speed pictures of the ball’s impact and just afterward.
 It does not need extra space behind and in front of the golfer.

-It you don’t mind about left handed use in your simulator (or if you are left handed and don’t mind about inviting right handers round), then Skytrak will suit your indoor golf simulator needs perfectly.
+If you don’t mind about left-handed use in your simulator (or if you are left-handed and don’t mind about inviting right-handers round), then Skytrak will suit your indoor golf simulator needs perfectly.